-Tomatoes must be set in the garden when the weather and soil has warmed to over 60 F. (16 C.) for optimal growth.
+Tomatoes must be set in the garden when the weather and soil has warmed to over 60 degrees F. (16 C.) for optimal growth.
 Not only is temperature an important growth factor, but the spacing for tomato plants can affect their performance as well.
 So how to space tomato plants for maximum growth potential in the home garden?
 Read on to learn more.

 More About Tomatoes